 4. How does the money supply impact price levels and output?

-The Centra Banks (the Federal Reserve in the US) can change the money supply through monetary policy.
+The Central Banks (the Federal Reserve in the US) can change the money supply through monetary policy.
 In a scare reserves framework (see monetary tools) the central bank’s actions shift the supply curve in the money market which changes the real interest rate.
 The new interest rate changes investment and interest rate sensitive consumer spending which causes the AD curve to shift in the AS/AD model.
 Increases in the money supply generally cause an increase in price levels and output.
 Decreases in the money supply generally cause a decrease in price levels and output.